BabylonJS/Babylon.js/readme.md

 Blender [exporter](https://github.com/BabylonJS/Babylon.js/tree/master/Exporters/Blender) can be used to generate a .babylon file from Blender 3d

+Unity 5 [exporter](https://github.com/BabylonJS/Babylon.js/tree/master/Exporters/Unity%205) can be used to export your geometries from Unity 5 scene editor

 Online [asset converter](http://www.babylonjs.com/converter.html) where you can generate .babylon file from .OBJ, .FBX, .DAE

 ## Features